sahilbishnoi26/teradata-mcp-server/docs/developer_guide/DEVELOPER_GUIDE.md

 ## Tools testing
 Every module will have at least one prompt that would be responsible for testing all of the tools in the module.

+Use the tester profile to see the test prompts.

+`uv run teradata-mcp-server --profile tester`

 The following test prompt template should be modified and placed in the module_objects.ylm file (e.g. base_objects.yml), the name of the testig prompt should be test_\<module name\>Tools. (e.g. test_baseTools):

 ```
 test_baseTools: